openai/evals/docs/run-evals.md

 oaieval gpt-3.5-turbo test-match
 ```

 In this example, `gpt-3.5-turbo` is the model to evaluate, and `test-match` is the eval to run.
-The valid model names are those which you have access to via the API.
+The valid model names are those which you have access via the API.
 The valid eval names are specified in the YAML files under `evals/registry/evals`, and their corresponding implementations can be found in `evals/elsuite`.

-These CLIs can accept various flags to modify their default behavior.
+These CLIs can accept various flags to modify their default behaviour.
 For example:
 - If you wish to log to a Snowflake database (which you have already set up as described in the [README](../README.md)), add `--no-local-run`.
 - By default, logging locally or to Snowflake will write to `tmp/evallogs`, and you can change this by setting a different `--record_path`.